andyfitzsuse/andyfitz.github.io/index.md

 <br>
-<p class="scroll fade">I execute strategically<br> With outfit, I read the market, wrote the pitch, and got an ideal buyer.<br>  It sold to Smartsheet in Sept 22 with great response from the street.<br>
+<p class="scroll fade">I execute strategically<br> With outfit, I read the market, wrote the pitch, and got an ideal buyer.<br>  It sold to Smartsheet in Sept 22 with great response from the street.<br> I was it's technical founder too.</p>
-My analysis would give competitors nightmares</p>

 <br>